Visit the institution website for COVID‑19 updates

 Months of entry

-The Cyber Security MSc course aims to provide graduates with the knowledge and practical expertise to evaluate, design and build computer security systems that protect networks and data from cyber-crime or terrorist attack.
+Our Cyber Security MSc aims to provide you with the knowledge and practical expertise to evaluate, design and build computer security systems that protect networks and data from cyber-crime or terrorist attack.
 This course is an ideal study pathway for graduates who already possess a good foundation in computer science.

 Qualification, course duration and attendance options